Skip to content

 Copy Debug Variable 🚀

-A powerful VS Code extension that allows you to copy debugger variable data quickly, accurately, and without element limits.
+A powerful VS Code extension that allows you to copy and compare debugger variables quickly, accurately, and without element limits.

 Why use this extension?